lf-edge/ekuiper/docs/en_US/rules/data_template.md

 ## Summary

-The data template function provided by Kuiper can realize the secondary processing of the analysis results to meet the needs of different sink targets.
+The data template function provided by eKuiper can realize the secondary processing of the analysis results to meet the needs of different sink targets.
 However, readers can also see that due to the limitations of the Golang template, it is awkward to implement more complex data conversion.
 We hope that the Golang template function can be made more powerful and flexible in the future, which can support more complex requirements.
 At present, it is recommended that users can implement some simpler data conversion through data templates.
 If the user needs to perform more complicated processing on the data and extends the sink by himself, it can be directly processed in the sink implementation.

-In addition, the Kuiper team plans to support custom extended template functions in sinks in the future, so that some more complex logic can be implemented within the function.
+In addition, the eKuiper team plans to support custom extended template functions in sinks in the future, so that some more complex logic can be implemented within the function.
 For the users, they only need a call of a simple template function.